SEMIBEGUN 005: GOTTA SWITCH ON TO GO OFF

 Rivaling Bach and his dusty contemporaries was the public interest in the New Frontier.
 The synthesizer perfectly underscored the uncharted areas of science and space with sounds of fantasy, speculative futures, and unknown worlds.
 The 1956 science fiction film Forbidden Planet featured the first fully electronic score.
 A synthesized sonic world conjured by composers Bebe and Louis Barron shifts fluidly between underscoring, sound design, and diegetic music.
 The same synthesized tones heighten a scene’s tension, animate spaceship technologies, and illustrate the music of a 20,000-year long-gone civilization on this alien planet.
 The electronic sounds of Forbidden Planet flesh out another world’s past and our own world’s vintage conception of future.
 American composer and bandleader Sun Ra, too, used his Moog to probe the depths of the intergalactic world he and the Arkestra created, described by Robert Barry in The Music of the Future, as “a means of launching music into outer space.”[4]
 And as millions fixated on our own launch into space through their television, viewers heard the soundtrack of Mort Garson’s Moog in the CBS recap broadcast of the 1969 Apollo 11 moon landing (“one small step for man, one giant leap for Moogkind”).[5]
 Perhaps the “haunting” quality of the 1960’s synthesized sound refers to a nostalgia for the future, or lost futures.
 Space was the place, but the space-age utopia of Disney’s Tomorrowland never came to pass.
 Today’s space race is an ego-fueled competition between a few billionaires, and electronic music no longer signals the future as much as it does the present and, for the contemporary musicians like those making 90’s throwback rave music, the past.

-In mid-century academia, electronic music veered into and around the realm of scientific and technological research.
-As stories of innovation tend to go throughout the twentieth century, many key early advancements in music technology resulted in the service of military research.
+As stories of innovation tend to go throughout the twentieth century, many key early advancements in music technology emerged in the service of military research.
 Leon Theremin developed his eponymous instrument while researching radio technology at Lenin’s Red Army Military Radiotechnical Lab, and later assisted in an act of espionage, allegedly leaking secrets of the Manhattan Project to aid the Soviets’ own nuclear project.[6]
 German-American engineer Semi Joseph Begun made advances in magnetic recording with funding from the National Defense Research Committee (NDRC) during World War II.[7]
 Even Bob Moog worked on developing an instrument intended for Department of Defense research.[8]

-Outside of the military, the bulk of electronic music production before the late 60’s took place within state-sponsored facilities in Europe like the BBC Radiophonic Workshop and Westdeutscher Rundfunk (WDR) and in the States within private universities like the Rockefeller Foundation-funded Columbia-Princeton Electronic Music Center.
+The bulk of electronic music production before the late 60’s took place within state-sponsored facilities in Europe like the BBC Radiophonic Workshop and Westdeutscher Rundfunk (WDR) and in the States within private universities like the Rockefeller Foundation-funded Columbia-Princeton Electronic Music Center.
 Much of the Center’s artistic output married a strain of avant-garde concert music austerity with synthesized and tape-based composition techniques.
 A collection of pieces made there can be heard on the 1964 album Columbia-Princeton Electronic Music Center featuring resident composers Bülent Arel, Halim El-Dabh, Vladimir Ussachevksy, Milton Babbitt, Otto Luenig, and Mario Davidovsky.
 Babbitt employed the massive, exorbitantly expensive, user-unfriendly RCA Mark II Synthesizer to fulfill his serialist fantasies by painstakingly programming every compositional parameter on punch cards.
 As a graduate student at Columbia, Wendy Carlos found it difficult to produce the more traditionally tonal work she wanted to make.
 As an assistant to Ussachevsky, she was inspired by neither the aesthetics nor much of the machinery floating around the Center.
 The inaccessibility and exclusivity of this music-making approach was not entirely unintentional.
-Roshanak Kheshti describes the attitude Carlos rejected as one “rooted in the idea that the vanguard of aesthetic innovation would be, at least initially, intolerable to the general public of any society.”[9]
-In an interview with Moog historian Thom Holmes in 2001, Wendy Carlos confirms this attitude: “I think the established composers were just too much in love with their abstract systems to consider that the music coming out of it was, by and large, fairly forgettable and kind of hateful,” made with “arrogance and pomposity.”[10]
-Ussachevsky, co-founder of the Columbia-Princeton Electronic Music Center, tried to the thwart the use of the Moog by pop musicians (“they’re just going to do junk with it”) by suggesting to Bob Moog that he forgo a traditional keyboard for his new modular system.[11]
+Roshanak Kheshti describes the attitude Carlos rejected as one “rooted in the idea that the vanguard of aesthetic innovation would be, at least initially, intolerable to the general public of any society.”[10]
+In an interview with Moog historian Thom Holmes in 2001, Wendy Carlos confirms this attitude: “I think the established composers were just too much in love with their abstract systems to consider that the music coming out of it was, by and large, fairly forgettable and kind of hateful,” made with “arrogance and pomposity.”[11]
+Ussachevsky, co-founder of the Columbia-Princeton Electronic Music Center, tried to the thwart the use of the Moog by pop musicians (“they’re just going to do junk with it”) by suggesting to Bob Moog that he forgo a traditional keyboard for his new modular system.[12]
 He added a keyboard controller anyway.

 Resistance to the type of music Carlos wanted to make did not deter her, but it did push her from the realm of academia.
 She contacted Bob Moog and in 1966 began ordering modules for the electronic music studio she was building in her New York City apartment.
 She took naturally to the instrument as a performer and a critical engineer.
 She developed a friendly relationship with Bob Moog and they would meet over coffee to brainstorm improvements to the synthesizer.
 In 1967, Moog invited her to produce a nine-minute demo disk for the Moog 900 Series with a variety of sound effects, soundscapes, and a pop arrangement.